 Is green curry paste hot?

-Out of all the Thai currys, Thai green is the hottest – despite the belief that Thai red is the hotter of the two.
+Out of all the Thai currys, Thai green curry is the hottest – despite the belief that Thai red curry is the hotter of the two.
 This is mainly down to the chillies used.
 Green chillies (particularly green birds eye chilli peppers) tend to be hotter than red.
 So whether the paste is hot or too spicy for you, is dependent on the ingredients used and the amounts.
 If you like it spicy add plenty of small green chillies.
 If not, add less and go for a bigger sized chilli pepper.
-If a milder curry is much more your thing then a milder type of Thai curry, such as Panang curry, or massaman curry, or even a yellow curry, might be a better option.
-Or for a Indian style curry why not try making up a tikka masala paste recipe.
+If a milder curry is much more your thing then a milder type of Thai curry, such as Panang curry, or Massaman curry, or even a yellow curry, might be a better option.
+Or for a Indian style curry why not try making up a fish biryani or homemade tikka masala paste for a chicken tikka masala curry.

 What is the difference between red curry paste and green curry paste?

-The main difference between Thai red curry paste and Thai green is the colour and the heat, both of which come from the type of chillies used.
+The main difference between Thai red curry paste and Thai green curry paste is the colour and the heat, both of which come from the type of chillies used.
 Substituting one paste for other will ultimately dictate the type of curry you end up making.

 How long does Homemade Thai Green curry paste last?